History of Anchorage, Alaska: Growth and development

 On March 27, 1964, Anchorage was hit by the Good Friday earthquake, which caused significant destruction.
 The magnitude 9.2 earthquake was the largest ever recorded in North America, and Anchorage lay only 75 mi from its epicenter.

 The earthquake killed 115 people in Alaska, and damage was estimated at over $300 million ($1.8 billion in 2007 U.S. dollars).
 It was the second largest earthquake in the recorded history of the world.
 Anchorage's recovery from the earthquake dominated life in the late 1960s.

 In 1968, oil was discovered in Prudhoe Bay on the Arctic Slope; a 1969 oil lease sale brought billions of dollars to the state.
 In 1974, construction began on the Trans-Alaska Pipeline System.
 The pipeline was completed in 1977 at a cost of more than $8 billion.
 The oil discovery and pipeline construction fueled a boom when oil and construction companies set up headquarters in Anchorage.
 The Anchorage International Airport also boomed as well, and Anchorage marketed itself as the "Air Crossroads of the World," due to its geographical location.

 In 1975, the city and borough consolidated, forming a unified government.
 Also included in this unification were Eagle River, Eklutna, Girdwood, Glen Alps, and several other communities.
 The unified area became officially known as the municipality of Anchorage.
 By 1980, the population of Anchorage had increased to 184,775.

 The decade of the 1980s started as a time of growth, thanks to a flood of North Slope oil revenue into the state treasury.
 Capital projects and an aggressive beautification program, combined with far-sighted community planning, greatly increased infrastructure and quality of life.
 Major improvements included a new library, a civic center, a sports arena, a performing arts center, Hilltop Ski Area, and Kincaid Outdoor Center.
 The 1980s oil glut lead to an economic recession in Anchorage.

 Recent history

 On July 8, 2000, the airport was renamed Ted Stevens Anchorage International Airport in honor of Alaska's longest-serving senator.
 Although development is filling available space in the "Anchorage bowl"—a local moniker for the city area—significant undeveloped areas still remain, as well as large areas of dedicated parks and greenbelts.

 On November 30, 2018, Anchorage experienced a 7.0 magnitude quake, as well as numerous aftershocks.
 Some buildings and roadways were damaged, and communication and other services were partially disrupted, but no fatalities were reported.
 The quake, centered about five miles north of the city, was the largest to shake the area since the massive 1964 quake.
 A tsunami warning was issued and later withdrawn.

+The 2025 Russia–United States Summit, a summit meeting between United States president Donald Trump and Russian president Vladimir Putin.
+Was held on August 15, 2025, at Joint Base Elmendorf–Richardson in Anchorage, Alaska.